 If you’ve filled out the form, you should get an email with an invitation to join.
 If you haven’t gotten your invite within 24 hours, email firstname.lastname@example.org.
 Once you have the invite, if you’re having trouble joining the Slack from a web browser, try downloading the desktop app (Windows, Mac).
 If you still have trouble, email email@example.com and someone will follow up to help!

 Many of the benefits you enjoy today have come from activism and organizing of previous generations of student workers just like you.
 Your decision to become involved and support the contract campaign ensures we can continue to build a stronger university: not just for us as individuals but for our entire community.

 How can we address other issues that do not require modification of the collective bargaining agreement?

 Our contract is an important tool for improving our campus and community, but it is not our only tool.
 When we come together in big numbers, we’ve shown that we can also make big wins through direct action, local and state politics, legal action, and more.
 Our working groups are a great resource for folks interested in getting involved with a variety of projects that involve our contract as well as other kinds of action: international solidarity, housing justice, equity & racial justice, political, climate justice, and more!
 Additionally, all ASEs are welcome to participate in a community meeting on Accessibility at UW on January 22 from 3-4:30pm to discuss building a campaign around improving accommodations for students with disabilities, chronic illness, and/or other accommodation needs.

+For more information, check out the ASE Bargaining Center.
 Your department steward is an excellent resource if you have questions or would like to get more involved!
 You can find more information about your department’s steward here.
 You can also email firstname.lastname@example.org to get connected with an active organizer in your department.